-- Six independent Board members selected by the Board and elected at the Annual General Meeting - Three Tenant Board members elected by the tenants of Tai Calon, with the result ratified at the Annual General Meeting - Two Council appointed Board members who are nominated by Blaenau Gwent County Borough Council - Up to three Co-opted members may also be on the Board, albeit they may not vote - Two Independent Committee members are selected by the Board.
+- Six independent Board members selected by the Board and elected at the Annual General Meeting. - Three Tenant Board members elected by the tenants of Tai Calon, with the result ratified at the Annual General Meeting. - Two local Council-appointed Board members whom Blaenau Gwent County Borough Council nominates. - Up to three Co-opted members may also be on the Board, albeit they may not vote. - Two Independent Committee members are selected by the Board.

-All our Board Members, with the exception of those co-opted, have the right to vote at Board meetings.
+All our Board Members, except for those co-opted, have the right to vote at Board meetings.
 The Executive Team attend Board meetings but do not have voting rights.
 Board members work together to deliver the aims and objectives of the Association.
 The Board meets on average eight times a year.
 In addition, Board Members also attend committees, working groups and away days as required.
 A Board work plan has been established.
 This plan includes overseeing finances, agreeing policies, monitoring performance, making strategic decisions, and generally ensuring good governance is in place across the business.
-To support this aim we have adopted the Code of Governance published by Community Housing Cymru and annually review our compliance with the Code of Governance.
+To support this aim, Tai Calon has adopted the Code of Governance published by Community Housing Cymru.
+In reviewing the Code of Governance, the Board concluded that it complied with all seven principles of Organisational Purpose, Leadership, Integrity, Decision Making (including risk and control), Board Effectiveness, Equality Diversity and Inclusion, and Openness (including accountability)

 The Board recognises the importance of self-evaluation.
-We have undertaken an exercise in 2021/22 which has been integral to our corporate planning process.
+We have undertaken an exercise in 2022/23 which has been integral to our corporate planning process.

-The Board has updated its Standing Orders, Scheme of Delegation and Governance Framework during 2021/22 where relevant.
+The Board has updated its Standing Orders, Scheme of Delegation and Governance Framework during 2022/23 where relevant.

-Tai Calon is committed to fairness and equality across all of our services, as we recognise the benefits that it brings to both the Board and our staff.
-We published our Gender Pay Gap Report in March 2021 and will continue to work to develop our policies and procedures in a way that encourages inclusion and a fair and diverse work environment.
+Tai Calon is committed to fairness and equality across all our services, as we recognise the benefits that it brings to both the Board and our staff.
+We published our Gender Pay Gap Report in March 2022 and will continue to work to develop our policies and procedures in a way that encourages inclusion and a fair and diverse work environment.